Stregsystem TUI Written in gnuCOBOL

 (click to see full undithered image)

-Now for the inspiration of this course of this project: the Stregsystem TUI by Marc Nygaard (Many5900):
+Now for the inspiration behind this project: the Stregsystem TUI by Marc Nygaard (Many5900):

 A modern, feature-rich Terminal User Interface (TUI) for the Stregsystemet beverage purchasing system.